ARISTOTLE

 carpenter and the shoemaker have definite functions or businesses

-belonging to them, man as such has none, and is not designed by nature
+belonging to them, man as such has none, and is not by nature

 to fulfill any function?
 Must we not rather assume that, just as the